The Eucalyptus Problem

 Ethiopia's Natural Water Production

-The history's misdeeds against Ethiopia's natural forest and Nature severely wounded the prehistoric ecological and geological heritage by interrupting the natural and critical processes of original soil creation derived from the endemic decomposing leaves and twigs.
-This genetically optimized process of the indigenous trees' downfall in leaves and twigs of the Ethiopian forest had the vital ability to hinder the erosive torrents' initiation.
+The history of Ethiopia's endemic forests and the misdeeds against its original environment and Nature severely wounded the prehistoric ecological and geological heritage.
+Hence, the reproduction of soil and water becomes threatened by interrupting and removing the natural and critical processes like the original soil creation derived from the endemic trees and their decomposing leaves and twigs.
+This genetically optimized process of the indigenous trees' leaves and twigs of the Ethiopian forest had the vital ability to hinder the erosive torrents' initiation.
 Hence, the soil's structure from historical times still had its capacity to absorb deluges in this mountainous highland landscape.

-This immense destructive environmental phenomenon follows the loss of Ethiopian native vegetation in the historical past and elucidates the importance of an endemic foundation for lush and soil-shielding undergrowth.
+This immense, destructive environmental phenomenon, driven by a foreign and incompatible tree species, is associated with the loss of Ethiopian native vegetation in the past and underscores the importance of an endemic foundation for lush, soil-shielding undergrowth.
 Hence, scientific evidence appears since the indigenous Ethiopian trees characterize the historical landscape in dense covering and shielding vegetation.
-These native trees' diverse and widespread network of soil-reinforcing roots thus provide a firm ground for a dense network of native vegetation.
-Hence, Ethiopia's ancient and evolutionary optimized Nature confirmed its ability to absorb the water to the ground and, most importantly, purify and deliver these deluges into the natural underground reservoirs (aquifers).
-Thus, in the past, Ethiopia's Nature and its landscape's hydrogeology harmonically harboured the water masses, distributing and storing the otherwise torrential deluges' destructive forces into a transformation as precious groundwater.
+These native trees' diverse and widespread network of soil-reinforcing roots thus provides a firm ground for a dense network of native vegetation.
+Hence, Ethiopia's ancient and evolutionarily optimized Nature confirmed its ability to absorb water into the ground and, most importantly, to purify and deliver these deluges into natural underground reservoirs (aquifers).
+Thus, in the past, Ethiopia's Nature and landscape's hydrogeology harmoniously harboured water masses in underground aquifers, transforming the otherwise destructive forces of torrential deluges into precious groundwater.

-However, this Ethiopian primary source of the Nile River is only one of several Ethiopian rivers that contribute to the total water in the Nile.
+However, this Ethiopian primary source of the Nile River is only one of several Ethiopian rivers that contribute to the Nile's total water.
 Consequently, the total amount of water delivered from the Ethiopian Highland to the Nile is above the Blue Nile.
-The Blue Nile from Ethiopia is here, with 70 - 80% of the Nile's water during the rainy seasons, and is without comparison to the dominant source of the Nile, which should be essential to point out as a crucial historical reality.
-Thus, Egypt, the ancient high culture, usually regarded as the cultural cradle for the ancient Greek and European civilizations, have their historical culture thanks to the watershed from the Ethiopian Highlands.
+The Blue Nile from Ethiopia is here, with 70-80% of the Nile's water during the rainy seasons, and is, without comparison, the dominant source of the Nile, which should be emphazised as a crucial historical reality.
+Thus, Egypt, the ancient high culture, usually regarded as the cultural cradle for the ancient Greek and European civilizations, has its historical culture thanks to the watershed from the Ethiopian Highlands.

 A Great Legacy of Historical Waterways

-Despite the usual and faulty description of how the lands south of Ethiopia are the source of the Nile, this is only correct in the adventure literature and the early travellers' romantic stories of heroic adventures and explorers' discoveries through the ascent of the breathtakingly beautiful cloud-covered Rwenzori mountains and glaciers in the range through the countries of Uganda and Congo.
+Despite the usual and faulty description of how the lands south of Ethiopia are the source of the Nile, this is only correct in adventure literature and the early travellers' romantic stories of heroic adventures and explorers' discoveries through the ascent of the breathtakingly beautiful cloud-covered Rwenzori mountains and glaciers in the range through the countries of Uganda and Congo.
+However, it is understandable that these daring adventurers of the past centuries sought knowledge of unknown lands and, therefore, increasingly lost their route from the actual waters of the Nile masses when it did not offer the requisite drama.

 The Beauty of Ethiopia's Highland

-The natural health and fertile beauty in this indigenous Juniper forest illuminates with precision the healing capacity of a native forest but regrettably also the severe Nature and habitat destruction that occurred at the introduction of the Eucalyptus tree.
-The importance of careful research regarding knowledge in natural science delivers an intense and evident example before any foreign species prevails as possible for an introduction into an unfamiliar and vulnerable habitat.
+The natural health and fertile beauty in this Indigenous Juniper forest (16) towards (40) illuminates with precision the healing capacity of a native forest, but regrettably, so does the severe Nature and habitat destruction that occurred at the introduction of the Eucalyptus tree.
+The importance of careful research on natural science knowledge is clearly illustrated by the example of introducing any foreign species into an unfamiliar and vulnerable habitat.

-Those who want a deeper Juniper forest to emerge from the mist of history prevail the opportunity with a concealed near 50-year-old, wild and original Juniperus procera woodland.
-This primaeval forest (40) is close to the east of point (16) but still hidden behind an elevated ridge and on the eastern slope.
-This native Juniper forest provides a unique insight into how Nature emerged before introducing the Eucalyptus from Australia over 100 years ago.
+The deeper Juniper forest appears to emerge from the mist of history, offering the opportunity with a concealed, more than 50-year-old, wild and original Juniperus procera woodland.
+This primaeval forest (40) lies east of point (16), still hidden behind an elevated ridge on the eastern slope.
+This native Juniper forest provides a unique insight into how Nature emerged before the introduction of Eucalyptus from Australia over 100 years ago.

 The Eucalyptus Plantation in Ethiopia

 Land Use: The bulk of the area is used as a plantation.
 Eucalyptus has been grown for a long time, mainly for construction wood.
 Lately, the illegal cutting of trees has accelerated, with large amounts of timber being brought out.
 Fallen branches for fuelwood are collected by people living in the area and outsiders.
-Some females are actually sweeping the ground for some single twigs.
-The regular land use on this kind of soil would be cattle raising and mixed farming (Foth 1984), which can still be seen.
+Some females actually sweep the ground for some single twigs.
+The regular land use on the Park's soil would be cattle raising and mixed farming (Foth 1984), which can still be seen.
 One part in the upper eastern and another in the western is used for crops and cattle breeding.

 The Sensitive Balance of Nature and Inhabitants

-The remaining places of highland meadows surrounded by indigenous trees still provide nourishment for scarcely occurring livestock due to these meadows' reduced influence from the toxicity of the Eucalyptus tree.
-Hence, some of these cultivated fields with indigenous Nature remain, where the Eucalyptus tree has not yet ruined the ground vegetation by these trees' foreign and tactical toxicity, see map loops (B) and (14) points (39), (41- 42).
-These preserved areas with remaining indigenous Ethiopian trees constitute areas with open grass fields, see map points (16) and (B) - (39) and (41) above point (16).
-With a park-like appearance, the indigenous Juniper trees still prevail here in fascinating and beautiful places of a lush landscape where livestock have green and fertile meadows for grazing thanks to the indigenous trees' erosion resistance and fertility impact on the landscape.
-There are fenced pastures for the animals, but shepherds usually guard the livestock inside the Park area in contact with the existing 60 households.
-Today, visitors come to Entoto for recreation, as it is the only forest-like area in the city's vicinity and has beautiful views from the mountain.
+The remaining highland meadows, surrounded by indigenous trees, still provide nourishment for livestock that are otherwise rarely seen in eucalyptus forests due to the drastic reduction in edible grass and other vegetation beneath eucalyptus trees.
+Hence, some of these cultivated fields with Indigenous Nature remain, where the Eucalyptus tree has not yet ruined the ground vegetation by its foreign and tactical toxicity; see map loops (B) and (14), points (39), (41-42).
+These preserved areas with remaining indigenous Ethiopian trees include open grass fields; see map points (16), (B), (39), and (41) above point (16).
+With a park-like appearance, the Indigenous Juniper trees still prevail here in fascinating, beautiful places of lush landscape, where livestock have green, fertile meadows for grazing, thanks to the trees' erosion resistance and their fertility impact on the landscape.
+There are fenced pastures for the animals, but shepherds usually guard the livestock within the Park area, in close contact with the existing 60 households.
+Today, visitors come to Entoto for recreation, as it is the only forest-like area in the city's vicinity and offers beautiful mountain views.

-• 3.
-The distant continent of Australia's developed fauna and flora has undergone an extremely long evolutionary optimization to best adapt to the unique condition of its geological and surrounding genetic characteristics.
-The Australian uniquely native indigenous habitat received its distinctive property of plant and wildlife through this remoteness.
-Hence, due to this isolated location by oceans and aeons, the Eucalyptus tree created the specificity of its soil in seclusion and, in connection to its ecological uniqueness.
-However, the Eucalyptus tree's foreign genetic legacy's impact in Ethiopia undermines its and other organisms' existence.
+- 3. The distant continent of Australia's developed fauna and flora has undergone an extremely long evolutionary optimization to best adapt to the unique conditions of its geological and surrounding genetic characteristics.
+The Australian uniquely native indigenous habitat derives its distinctive plant and wildlife characteristics from this remoteness.
+Hence, due to its isolated location by oceans and aeons, the Eucalyptus tree created the specificity of its soil in seclusion and in connection with its ecological uniqueness.
+However, the impact of the Eucalyptus tree's foreign genetic legacy on Ethiopia undermines the country's endemic vegetation and the existence of other organisms.

-• 4.
-Australia's unique flora and fauna have developed a distinctive character to become more or less toxic to its environment through separate seclusion from other continents.
-However, and very important in this context, Australia's organisms have, in their defence system, developed an equally strong resistance against these multi-folded toxicities, thus equipping the organisms with evolutionary competition-oriented circumstances on their continent.
-Furthermore, this toxicity depends on direct genetically controlled survival strategies to avoid, for example, overgrazing or a large infestation of insects or even as a tool in the competition between tree species of the ground itself.
+- 4. Australia's unique flora and fauna have developed a distinctive character to become more or less toxic to its environment through separate seclusion from other continents.
+However, and very important in this context, Australia's organisms have, in their defence systems, developed an equally strong resistance to these multifarious toxicities, thus equipping them for evolutionary competition on their continent.
+Furthermore, this toxicity depends on direct, genetically controlled survival strategies to avoid, for example, overgrazing or large insect infestations, and even serves as a tool in competition among tree species on the ground.

-• 5.
-The Australian continent and its Eucalyptus tree appear in displaced contradictions due to continental distances of ocean magnitude to other continents.
-It has, thus, in Australia, been possible for animal and plant species to develop evolutionary characteristics that have no direct genetic contact with the animals and vegetation of other continents.
-A long time appears here in segregated genetic enhancement for Australia's different evolution regarding its organism's optimization to elaborate the required mutation and genetic enhancement defence mechanisms against plants' toxicity.
-This prehistoric evolution in the genetic legacy of the very remote past in the Australian surrounding fauna and flora is unique but still mostly beyond knowledge, and for the future to research within Nature's ancestral vault.
-This genetic material is something to carefully, scientifically protect and seriously investigate because it may include crucial components for the future development of medicine or other completely vital research.
+- 5. The Australian continent and its Eucalyptus tree appear in displaced contradictions due to the continental distances of ocean magnitude to other continents.
+Thus, in Australia, it has been possible for animal and plant species to develop evolutionary characteristics that are not directly genetically related to those of other continents.
+A long time appears here in segregated genetic enhancement for Australia's distinct evolution of its organisms' optimization to elaborate the required mutation and genetic enhancement defence mechanisms against plant toxicity.
+This prehistoric evolution in the genetic legacy of the very remote past in the Australian surrounding fauna and flora is unique but still largely beyond human knowledge, and for future research within Nature's ancestral vault.
+This genetic material is something to be carefully, scientifically protected, and seriously investigated, as it may include crucial components for the future development of medicine or other vital research.

-• 6.
-Thus, developing this tree's toxic substances has given the Eucalyptus tree increased survivability in an often demanding environment.
+- 6. Thus, developing this tree's toxic substances has given the Eucalyptus tree increased survivability in an often demanding environment.
 The Eucalyptus tree's toxicity is controlled by its DNA, protecting it from overgrazing animals and parasitic or infectious organisms.
 However, due to its tactical toxicity, the Eucalyptus tree also improved its capacity to struggle for water and nutrients with other tree species.
-The contact with the Eucalyptus tree's toxicity caused Australia's biotope to pass through aeons of improved resistance against poisoning.
-With an evolutionarily tempered competition due to an often fierce struggle for nutrition and water resources, the Australian vegetation received the legacy of unique genetic defences and sufficient toxic protective defence against various herbivores and other natural threats to its survival.
+Contact with the Eucalyptus tree's toxicity caused Australia's biotope to evolve over aeons of increased resistance to its poison.
+With an evolutionarily tempered competition stemming from an often fierce struggle for nutrition and water resources, Australian vegetation has inherited unique genetic defences and sufficient toxic protective defences against various herbivores and other natural threats to its survival.

-• 7.
-Hence, the geographical aeons of the distance between Australia and other continents is large enough to create a different and incompatible DNA.
-Therefore, the Australian eucalyptus trees obtained optimization for the Australian continent, where they have their genetic origin but are potentially directly harmful to habitats on the other continents due to their early deviating genetic prehistory.
+- 7. Hence, the geographical and aeons of the distance between Australia and other continents are large enough to create a different and incompatible DNA.
+Therefore, Australian eucalyptus trees are optimised for the Australian continent, where they originated, but are potentially directly harmful to habitats on other continents due to their early genetic divergence.
 With its enhanced DNA and tactical toxic defence system, this Australian tree will doubtless cause incompatibilities for different continents' biotopes of Earth's organisms.

-• 8.
-Therefore, the Eucalyptus tree is treacherous in its silent strategy, working mechanisms from a foreign origin with an autonomous hostile DNA against other countries' unprepared organisms.
-Due to the different continents' biotopes, the endemically restricted defence mechanisms among other continents' biotopes cause vulnerabilities against the toxicity of the Eucalyptus tree's biology.
-Thus, this considerable distance between Australia and other continents often leads to a very different ecology, which exposes the essential lack of sophisticated defence or resistance within other countries' native organisms' genetic constitutions.
+- 8. Therefore, the Eucalyptus tree is treacherous in its silent strategy, working mechanisms from a foreign origin with an autonomous, hostile DNA against other countries' unprepared organisms.
+Due to biological differences across distant continents' biotopes, endemically restricted defence mechanisms elsewhere create vulnerabilities to Eucalyptus toxicity.
+Thus, this considerable distance between Australia and other continents often leads to markedly different ecologies, exposing the essential lack of sophisticated defence or resistance in the genetic constitutions of native organisms elsewhere.

-• 9.
-Introducing this Australian tree into Ethiopia over a hundred years ago inflicted these contradictions and problems caused by incompatible evolutionary origins.
-There needed to be more advanced knowledge internationally in the natural sciences to understand the danger of plants or animals' exotic and alien introduction.
-Thus, by severe short-sightedness due to a lack of international science in ecology.
-Yet, for a long time, the very rudimentary knowledge internationally about the necessary laboratory examination of plants' and animals' toxicity regarding the necessity of rigorous inspections in epidemic-secured vaults, sealed by government-supervised laboratory environments before allowing any international dissemination.
+- 9. Introducing this Australian tree into Ethiopia over a hundred years ago inflicted these contradictions and problems caused by incompatible evolutionary origins.
+This historical misdeed highlights the importance of more advanced international knowledge of the natural sciences to understand the dangers posed by the introduction of exotic plants and animals.
+Indeed, for a long time, only rudimentary international knowledge prevailed regarding the necessary laboratory examinations of plant and animal toxicity, and the need for rigorous inspections in epidemic-secured vaults sealed by government-supervised laboratories before allowing any international dissemination.

-• 10.
-This continental export of species is a susceptible subject that can dramatically affect several countries and ethnic groups.
-The reasons for the foreign substances' diplomatic and biological sensitivity to any previously received environment are many and intimately associated with the concerned countries' economies and far-reaching health conditions.
+- 10. This continental export of species is a susceptible subject that can dramatically affect several countries and ethnic groups.
+The diplomatic and biological sensitivity of the foreign substances is certainly crucial and concerns any previously received environment of foreign organisms.
+Hence, here are obvious and intimately associated with the concerned countries' economies and far-reaching health conditions.
 It has long been known in science and biology that substances in the human environment have influenced the development of the present human heritage and its genome.
-This knowledge of the connection between the human genome and its effect in a specific biological environment directly concerns the current spread of humans to areas that lack the prehistorical opportunity to influence the international groups' human genome.
+This knowledge of the connection between the human genome and its effects in a specific biological environment directly concerns the current spread of humans into areas that lacked the prehistorical opportunity to influence the international groups' human genome.

-• 11.
-This incompatibility due to the impact between the human genome and the substances of clearly foreign origin is very relevant for today's people.
+- 11. This incompatibility due to the impact between the human genome and the substances of clearly foreign origin is very relevant for today's people.
 The contradictions in the relationship between the human genome and the new environments derive their source and explanation from increasingly international migration.
-These problems with the incompatible human genetic legacy may appear when people now migrate and live in areas where they have not previously populated but arrived as newly established ethnic groups.
-Similar difficulties become relevant with the export of significant biological products from distant continents to sites that have offered humans an already adapted development of their genome for their unique biotope during a long evolutionary time.
+These problems with the incompatible human genetic legacy may arise when people migrate to and live in areas where they have not previously lived, arriving as newly established ethnic groups.
+Similar difficulties arise with the export of significant biological products from distant continents to sites that have already provided humans with an adapted genome for their unique biotope over a long evolutionary time.

-• 12.
-Concerning these human civilizations of today, with their prehistoric evolved indigenous populations, requires a careful biological evaluation of the possibility of mitigating adverse effects from not human-compatible imports.
+- 12. Concerning these human civilisations of today, with their prehistoric evolved indigenous populations, a careful biological evaluation of the possibility of mitigating adverse effects from non-human-compatible imports appears advisable.
 These safeguards may be offered by adding refined food to the diet that counteracts the increased sensitivity to foreign substances.
-In addition, a common and practical solution to neutralize the foreign substances appears with the treatment for the recently established population with certain minerals or natural vitamin supplements that may be suitable for a shorter initial period.
-Modern science with well-balanced control can likely produce the necessary substances to counteract debilitating effects from foreign plant-based substances, thereby increasing science and medical knowledge.
-Thus, considering Eucalyptus trees' impact on other countries' indigenous vegetation may cause doubt and require scientific evaluation of these effects on human health.
+In addition, a common and practical solution to neutralize foreign substances appears with treatment for the recently established population, which includes certain minerals or natural vitamin supplements that may be suitable for a shorter initial period.
+In the case of side effects, modern science, with well-balanced control, should provide the rationale for producing the necessary substances to counteract the debilitating effects of foreign plant-based substances, thereby advancing scientific and medical knowledge.
+Thus, considering the impact of Eucalyptus trees on other countries' indigenous vegetation may raise doubts and require scientific evaluation of these long-term effects on human health.
 Therefore, a potential threat to the exposed population is also providing this culture with the motivation for scientific advancement and increasing the possibility of enriching this culture with a stronger and more prosperous civilization.

 Indigenous species

-To counteract the toxic effect of the Australian Eucalyptus tree from the previous century's devastating eroding impact on the landscape, the required natural shield of indigenous Ethiopian tree plantation proceeds today in modern times with the highest importance.
-Despite this arduous work with the native tree plantation, Eucalyptus globulus still prevails as the dominating vegetation on Entoto Mountain and other places around Addis Ababa.
-This Eucalyptus tree is of Australian origin, brought to Ethiopia over 100 years ago, an export by mistake when the international knowledge in natural sciences was still very rudimentary.
-Then, the worldwide need for fuel caused deforestation in Ethiopia, with most areas around the Capital affected due to the lack of wood construction and energy.
+To counteract the toxic effects of the Australian Eucalyptus tree on the landscape from the previous century's devastating erosion, the required natural shield of indigenous Ethiopian tree plantations is being established today as a top priority.
+Despite this arduous work on the native tree plantation, Eucalyptus globulus still prevails as the dominant vegetation on Entoto Mountain and elsewhere around Addis Ababa.
+This Eucalyptus tree is of Australian origin, brought to Ethiopia over 100 years ago, an accidental export when international knowledge in the natural sciences was still very rudimentary.
+Then, the worldwide need for fuel caused deforestation in Ethiopia, with most areas around the Capital affected by the lack of wood for construction and energy.

 Ethiopia's Historical Landscape and